Are you a little confused with Audio Interfaces and Mixers? Don’t worry, I’ll explain everything in this article.

 Buying a not-so-expensive mixer will allow you to either record through it before hitting the audio interface or use it as an external equalizer.

-You can record with your computer, put it through the mixer, and then back to the computer.
+You can record with your computer, put it through the mixer, and then go back to the computer.
 The effect analog equalizers and gain stages have on audio waveforms is huge.
 Don’t just take my word for it, here’s a clip of rock legend John Frusciante (Red Hot Chili Peppers) advising a fan to use analog equalizers to record music on an inexpensive Mackie console.

 Better Preamps, Better Audio Interfaces